 THE COURSE IS SET

-The battle for Maiden’s direction that took place in 1986 would have consequences far into the band’s future.
+The battle for Maiden’s direction that took place in 1986 would have repercussions far into the band’s future.
 Many seeds were sown, and the three wills were revealed: Those of Harris, Smith and Dickinson.

 Harris was intent on staying the course, keeping Maiden recognizable and true to the aesthetic of their previous albums.
 Smith had always brought a different angle to the songwriting, and would continue to do so with quite free rein.
 And Dickinson had discovered, and laid bare, a desire to do very different things from what Maiden had going for them under Harris’ leadership.